iamNilotpal/ignite/README.md

-# Ignite - A High-Throughput In-Memory Key-Value Store
+# ignite - A High-Throughput In-Memory Key-Value Store

 `ignite` is a high-performance key/value data store designed for fast read and write operations inspired by [Bitcask](https://en.wikipedia.org/wiki/Bitcask).